coral-streaming/coral/docs/Overview-Actors.md

 `zscore`     | [ZscoreActor](https://github.com/coral-streaming/coral/wiki/ZscoreActor) | determine if a value is an outlier according to the Z-score statistic

 ## Creating a Coral actor
-The JSON to create a Coral Actor contains the following fields:
+The JSON to create a Coral Actor conforms to [JSON API](http://jsonapi.org/).
+The attributes in the JSON to create a Coral Actor contain the following fields:

 field     | type     | required | description
 :-------- | :------- | :------- | :------------